 Be sure to marry wisdom with freedom and seek to find what will benefit you most, body, mind and spirit.
 And here’s a hint– your best yes is not always the “healthy” choice.

 Remember, it is 100%, absolutely ok to enjoy ALL foods.
-But, there is a threshold which leads to poor health and bondage.
+But, there is a threshold that leads to poor health and bondage.

 3. Will eating this food lead to poor choices?

 But put on the Lord Jesus Christ, and make no provision for the flesh, to gratify its desires.
 Romans 13:14 ESV

 You know “that” food.
 The one you abandon all rational thought to have it because it’s “sooo good.”
 For me, it’s a tub of creamy chocolate ice cream, a bag of opened chocolate candies, or a chocolate cake that can be eaten in transparent slivers until the entire thing is vaporized.
 Are you seeing a theme here?